chenye/chenye.github.io/_posts/blog/2015-09-23-virtualbox-shows-32-bit-guest-os-only.md

 title: "VirtualBox Shows 32-bit Guest Operating Systems Only in 64-bit Windows 10"
 modified:
 categories: blog
 excerpt: "The solution to this problem is simple.
-Just re-run the setup program and choose "repair".
+Just re-run the setup program and choose 'repair'.
 You don't even need to restart your computer."
 tags: [virtualbox]
 image:
   feature: